An introduction to Brurealism

-How do you hope your films will influence film culture in Brunei?
+How do you hope your films will influence the film culture in Brunei?

-It is often these outsiders like myself that are able to do more for the country than those who are on the inside and for that, I am proud.
+It is often these outsiders like myself who are able to do more for the country than those who are on the inside, and for that, I am proud.

 Especially of my recent award win at Bucheon International Film Festival.

 I’m confident I will be an important contributor to Bruneian cinema outside Brunei even if my own ministry fails to recognise that.
 As I mentioned, it is often the dark horse that pulls it off when others least expect it.